Werenode/IOTPAY_guide/README.md

 **Address Cards**

-At the top of the page, you’ll see a list of address cards, based on the addresses from Table 1 (see previous section).
+At the top of the page, you'll see a list of address cards, based on the addresses from Table 1 (see previous section).
 Each card shows:

 -	The custom label (name) of the address